npeltier/sling-pipes/README.md

 # sling-pipes
-tool for doing extract - transform - load operations through JCR configuration
+tool for doing extract - transform - load operations through a resource tree configuration

 often one-shot data transformations need sample code to be written & executed.
-This tiny framework intends to provide ability to do such transformations with proven & reusable blocks called pipes, configured through a jcr tree.
+This tiny tool set intends to provide ability to do such transformations with proven & reusable blocks called pipes, streaming resources from one to the other.

 ## What is a pipe